nitrictech/docs/docs/collections.md

 {% /tab %}
 {% /tabs %}

-If you then want to update the document, you will have to write over the existing document by referencing it by its id.
+If you then want to update the document, you will have to write over the existing document by referencing it be it's `id`.

 {% tabs query="lang" %}
 {% tab label="JavaScript" %}